Abbots Ripton railway station: Abbots Ripton rail disaster

-An accident occurred at the future site of the station on 21 January 1876, when the southbound Flying Scotsman express train from Edinburgh to London was involved in a double collision during a blizzard.
-Heavy snow had frozen around the semaphore signal arms, causing them to stick in the "clear" position, as a result of which the driver of the express was not warned of the presence of a coal train which was backing from the main line into a siding.
-A collision occurred, and not long after, a northbound express from London to Leeds ran into the wreckage.
-There were thirteen fatalities, and 53 passengers and 6 traincrew members were injured.
+On 21 January 1876, an accident occurred at the future site of the station when the southbound Flying Scotsman express train from Edinburgh to London was involved in a double collision during a blizzard.
+Heavy snow had frozen the semaphore signal arms into their slots in the signal post, causing them to incorrectly indicate "all clear".
+As a result, the driver of the express was not warned of the presence of a coal train which was backing from the main line into a siding.
+A collision occurred and, not long after, a northbound express from London to Leeds ran into the wreckage.
+There were thirteen fatalities, and 53 passengers and six train crew were injured.